bradyhouse/house/fiddles/aws/storage-gateway.md

 =====

 Storage Gateway is an "S3" product.
-The service can be used to connect an on-premise virtual gateway directly with S3 enabling an organizations to securely store data in the cloud using a scalable, cost-effective approach.
+The service can be used to connect an on-premise virtual gateway directly with S3 enabling an organizations to securely store data in the cloud using a `scalable, cost-effective approach`.

 Programmatically, the product is a "virtual machine image" that is mounted via a hyper-visor client (VMWare ESXi or Microsoft Hyper-V) running on-premise.
 This local gateway is then used to propagate (or asynchronous replicate) data